+To be eligible for benefits under the Executive Supplemental Pension Plan, the executive must remain employed until at least age 57 and must have 10 years of service.
+Both Messrs.
+Stern and Petrarca are currently eligible for benefits once they retire.
+If the executive retires before age 65, then the benefit payable is reduced by 6.67% per year between the age at retirement and age 64 (also called the unreduced retirement age).
 The retirement benefit under the Executive Supplemental Pension Plan is paid as a single lump-sum to the executive upon retirement.
 The lump-sum amount is calculated by determining the amount necessary (on an after-tax basis to the executive) to purchase a commercial annuity that will provide a monthly amount equivalent to the after-tax amount the executive would receive if the monthly pension would be paid directly by us.
-To calculate the "Present Value of Accumulated Benefit" for the benefit under the Executive Supplemental Pension Plan, assumptions are made regarding the executive's tax rate at retirement and post-retirement tax rate and an annuity purchase interest rate (currently 5.3%).
+If an executive retires early, the single lump-sum amount to be paid from the Executive Supplemental Pension Plan is calculated based upon the unreduced benefit commencing at the unreduced retirement age discounted for interest between the unreduced retirement age and the executive's age at early retirement using the after-tax yield on the Bloomberg Barclays Capital U.S. Corporate Index.
+To calculate the "Present Value of Accumulated Benefit" for the benefit under the Executive Supplemental Pension Plan, assumptions are made regarding the executive's tax rate at retirement and post-retirement tax rate and an annuity purchase interest rate (currently 4.8%).
 As an offset to a portion of the lump-sum payment obligation to the executive, we may transfer life insurance policies to the executive valued at the cash surrender value of the life insurance policies.

-The "Present Value of Accumulated Benefit" set forth in the table above is based on assumptions and valuation dates that are the same as those used for the valuation of pension liabilities in the company's most recent Annual Report.
-Retirement age under the Executive Supplemental Pension Plan is assumed to be the earliest age that an executive can retire with an unreduced benefit, which is age 64 for all executives.
+The "Present Value of Accumulated Benefit" set forth in the table above is based on assumptions and valuation dates that are the same as those used for the valuation of pension liabilities in the company's most recent annual report.
+Retirement age under the Executive Supplemental Pension Plan is assumed to be the earliest age that an executive can retire with an unreduced benefit, which is age 64 for Messrs.
+Stern and Petrarca.
 Post-retirement mortality rates are based on the Pri-2012 Retiree Mortality Table (white collar variant), including generational improvements using scale MP2021.
-The assumption is made that there is no probability of pre-retirement death or termination by any other cause.
+The assumption is made that there is no probability of preretirement death or termination by any other cause.